Presetting vehicle attributes in FBX 3D model file

 A wireframe cube is displayed.

-6. Click Object Data Properties and enter the Size: 1.0 meter
+6. Click Object Data Properties and as Size, enter: 1.0 meter

 7. Click Object Properties > Viewport Display and overwrite the name of the cube depending on the attribute it should represent in Vissim (Naming objects and specifying the object type in the *.fbx file).
 In this example: Vissim Dimensions.